 Author: Vanessa Ngan, Staff Writer, 2005.

 Urea is naturally present in healthy skin.
-It is one of three natural moisturising factors (NMF) in the outer horny layer of our skin.
-The other two NMF are lactic acid and amino acids.
+It is one of three natural moisturising factors in the outer horny layer of our skin.
+The other two natural moisturising factors are lactic acid and amino acids.
 There are markedly reduced amounts of urea in dry skin conditions.

 Topical preparations of synthetically manufactured urea, either alone or in combination with other medicines, can be particularly useful in treating scaly and itchy dry skin conditions including: